Babzyadamu/Integrating-Power-Apps-to-Power-BI/README.md

 # Problem Statement
 A key challenge faced in the real life industry is maintenance of data that is not in stored in the company's database.
 Few times we have information/data that comes to the analyst via email which requires constant update if this is integrated to a report that is used by stakeholders.
 To keep this report up to date with the latest data can be a challenge if not properly maintained.

+# Methodology
+- Creating a table in Azure SQL database
+- Integrating the Azure SQL database with Power Apps
+- Creating a form users will use in power apps
+- Integrating the Azure SQL databse with Power BI
+- Carrying out analysis with the data provided to Power BI